llobarts/overlapMP/README.md

 - The folder *Models* includes scripts that run PSI-BLAST, read the information retrieved and give information about the search and the overlap results.

+- The folder *buildb* contains the results, for each family and all together.

 The folder *psiblast_results* stores the results and some information about the PSI-BLAST search for each family of movement proteins.
 The summary of the results of selection and some plots are generated in the folder *Selection*.